Netanyahu warns Syrian combatants not to attack Israel

 The Israeli military said the exercise had been planned a year in advance and was part of a regular schedule of drills.

 A military spokeswoman gave no further details about the exercise.
-But Israel's YNet news site said dozens of tanks and armored personnel carriers participated and that the drill was held over several days.
+But Israel's YNet news site said dozens of tanks and armoured personnel carriers participated and that the drill was held over several days.

 (Reporting by Jeffrey Heller and Ori Lewis)